RPSGT Handbook

 Examination Fees

 The examination fee is due at the time of application.
-The exam fee is valid up until your BCLS/CPR expired for up to one year from the date of payment and for only one examination session within that year.
+The exam fee is valid up to one year from the date of payment or until your BLS/CPR card is expired, whichever comes first, and is good for only one examination session within that year.

 Applications that have been rejected and returned to candidates for any reason after require a $50 rejection fee upon resubmission.